NeilMaude/CarND-Term2-Kidnapped-Vehicle-Project/README.md

 # Overview
 This repository contains all the code needed to complete the final project for the Localization course in Udacity's Self-Driving Car Nanodegree.

-#### Submission
-All you will submit is your completed version of `particle_filter.cpp`, which is located in the `src` directory.
-You should probably do a `git pull` before submitting to verify that your project passes the most up-to-date version of the grading code (there are some parameters in `src/main.cpp` which govern the requirements on accuracy and run time.)

 ## Project Introduction
-Your robot has been kidnapped and transported to a new location!
-Luckily it has a map of this location, a (noisy) GPS estimate of its initial location, and lots of (noisy) sensor and control data.

-In this project you will implement a 2 dimensional particle filter in C++.
-Your particle filter will be given a map and some initial localization information (analogous to what a GPS would provide).
-At each time step your filter will also get observation and control data.
+This project implements a 2 dimensional particle filter in C++.
+The particle filter will be given a map and some initial localization information (analogous to what a GPS would provide).
+At each time step the filter will also get observation and control data.

+## Notes on Solution
+The code implements the particle filter and meets the required accuracy and timing criteria.

+Note: the code uses 100 particles for the filter, which feels like a low number.

+With 100 particles, the test observation set completes in 18 seconds (Dell laptop, i7-6820).
+The accuracy (cumulative mean weighted error) is x=0.11373, y=0.107113, yaw=0.00379022.

+Re-running the code with 1000 particles (which takes 112 seconds), gives a slightly better result.
+The accuracy with 1000 particles becomes (CMWE): x=0.109336, y=0.0993035, yaw=0.00346569.

+However, the improvement in accuracy is: x=0.004394, y=0.0078095, yaw=0.00032453.

+So this increase in computation time (10x number of particles) gives a real world positional accuracy of less than 1cm.
+(The units of x and y are meters.)
+Yaw is in radians, but the improvement is fractions of a degree of orientation accuracy.

+This indicates that there is no value from increasing the number of particles used by the filter.

 ## Running the Code
 Once you have this repository on your machine, `cd` into the repository's root directory and run the following commands from the command line: